daily routine for kids

 Get back to bedtime

-You could go cold turkey.
-But most experts and parents agree that gradually easing into a new schedule works better.
+While you could go cold turkey, most experts and parents agree that gradually easing into a new schedule works better.
 Put kids to bed 15 minutes earlier every night over a two-week period.
-This helps with adjusting your children’s schedule for school without shocking their systems.
-The best bedtime for your children depends on the amount of sleep your kids need.
-The typical amounts of sleep kids need every day according to their ages are:
+This gradual adjustment helps in syncing your children’s schedule for school without shocking their systems.

 • Nine to 12 hours for kids between the ages of 6 and 12